tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp.md

 The `gcloud config set project {project_id}` command configures the gcloud command-line tool to use the specified **project ID** by default.

-Finally, we define our bucket's name and use the `gsutil -m cp -r` command to recursively copy the directory you're interested on sending from our mounted **Google Drive** to our specified **GCS bucket**:
+Finally, we define our bucket's name and use the `gsutil -m cp -r` command to recursively copy the directory you're interested in sending from our mounted **Google Drive** to our specified **GCS bucket**:

 {{% codeblock %}}
 ```python